RepairWise/RepairWisePlugin/readme.md

     <link rel="stylesheet" type="text/css" href="styles/main.css" />
 ```

-They colors of the plugin can be customized to fit the style of your website.
+The colors of the plugin can be customized to fit the style of your website.
 We have provided a style sheet `repairwise-style.css`.

-For example to change the color of the header, open the `repair-wise.css` file and go to.
+For example to change the color of the header, open the `repairwise-style.css` file and go to.

 ```css
 .rw-header {